Book Flights and Add a Bike To Your Booking

 Cost of flying with a bike: Avianca bike fees vary according to the destination being flown to, but are usually around $100 (£77)

-Requirements: Avianca allows passengers to fly with a bike as long as the handlebars are folded and pedals loose.
-The maximum weight is 32kg (70lbs) and the bike’s total dimensions should not exceed 230cm in length (90 inches).
+Requirements: Avianca allows passengers to fly with a bike as long as the handlebars are folded and the pedals are loose.
+The maximum weight is 32kg (70 lbs) and the bike’s total dimensions should not exceed 230cm in length (90 inches).